A track-focused CSL version of the BMW M8 looks to be testing at the Nurburgring. Read on for full details.

 2022 BMW M8 CSL engine and performance upgrades

-If this is indeed a BMW M8 CSL, you can be sure there’ll be some fettling to the 4.4-litre twin-turbocharged V8.
+If this is indeed a BMW M8 CSL, it’s likely there’ll be some fettling to the 4.4-litre twin-turbocharged V8.
 Power will be up from 625hp to potentially as much as 700hp.

-It’ll likely use the same eight-speed automatic gearbox, albeit with some tweaks to improve its response time, and retain an all-wheel-drive setup.
-Suspension upgrades are almost certain, along with some chassis-stiffening measures and weight reduction.
+It could use the same eight-speed automatic gearbox, albeit with some tweaks to improve its response time, and retain an all-wheel-drive setup.
+Suspension upgrades are on the table too, along with some chassis-stiffening measures and weight reduction.

 Keep up to date with the latest news